- Download our Moving to Ottawa Guide (PDF)

-Most expats will not find it necessary to own a car, as it is often more convenient to use public transport due to limited parking and traffic congestion.
-Still, having a car does provide greater opportunities for exploring the Canadian outdoors, and is especially useful for those with children.
+Most expats will find it unnecessary to own a car in Ottawa, as it is often more convenient to use public transport due to limited parking, traffic congestion and rising fuel prices.
+Still, having a car provides an opportunity to explore the great Canadian outdoors and may be especially useful for expats with children.

 Public transport in Ottawa

-Public transport in Ottawa consists of an extensive bus network and the city’s light-rail system, known as the O-Train.
-OC Transpo is the company that oversees transport in Ottawa.
+Public transport in Ottawa consists of an extensive bus network and a light-rail system, known as the O-Train.
+OC Transpo is the company that oversees public transit in the city.

 OC Transpo operates an integrated ticketing system.
-Single tickets can be bought on board buses or in bundles at O-train stations or local stores.
-Single tickets allow commuters to travel on any O-Train or bus service and transfer between services for a period of one and a half hours.
+Single tickets are available on board buses and at O-train stations and local stores.
+Single tickets allow commuters to travel on any O-Train or bus service, and they remain eligible for transfer between services for one and a half hours.